silash35/model-library/models/tank/conical/README.md

 - No chemical reactions, leaks, or evaporation are considered.
 - Gravity-driven outlet follows Torricelli-type behavior
 - The inlet flow is assumed known and measurable.
+- The momentum dynamics in the outlet are neglected.

 ## Model Classification